-As the above list shows malpractice is a broad topic and includes far more than just surgery it covers all aspects of medical treatment and care both pre and post-surgery.
+As the above list shows, malpractice is a broad topic and includes far more than just surgery.
+It covers all aspects of medical treatment and care, both pre and post-surgery.

 Medical Malpractice and Compensation

-If you’ve been harmed by medical malpractice there are several areas where compensation may be considered and provided.
+If you’ve been harmed by medical malpractice, there are several areas where compensation may be considered and provided.

 - Non-Economic Damages: not all damages are monetary and non-economic damages are given serious consideration when deciding compensation.
 Medical malpractice can have a long-lasting and negative effect on your overall quality of life.
-Examples can include trauma, emotional distress, pain and suffering, and an overall reduction in your enjoyment of daily activities be they long-term or for life.
+Examples can include trauma, emotional distress, pain and suffering, and an overall reduction in your enjoyment of daily activities, be they long-term or for life.
 Non-economic damage is more abstract but no less important than more material economic concerns.

-- Punitive Damages: a less common compensation punitive damages may be awarded in specific situations.
+- Punitive Damages: a less common compensation of punitive damages may be awarded in specific situations.
 Punitive damages are awarded in situations where a medical professional acted in ways that only be defined as negligent or purposely reckless.
 Punitive damages are awarded chiefly to make an example of a medical professional’s actions and to show such actions are unacceptable and not to be repeated.
 In the state of Pennsylvania, punitive damages do have a cap on the amount that can be awarded.

 Why You Need a Medical Malpractice Lawyer

-When you’ve been injured due to medical malpractice you no doubt have a lot of things on your mind and issues to deal with in both your personal and professional life.
+When you’ve been injured due to medical malpractice, you no doubt have a lot of things on your mind and issues to deal with in both your personal and professional life.
 You shouldn’t have to worry about getting proper compensation and having skilled representation in court.
-In addition to offering sound advice and filing the proper paperwork, your lawyer will also handle important matters such as getting expert witnesses to represent you in court.
+In addition to offering sound advice and filing the proper paperwork, your lawyer will also handle important matters, such as getting expert witnesses to represent you in court.
 Expert witnesses are quite important in malpractice court proceedings as they provide a professional statement on how you have been harmed and the associated damages due to this.

 Medical malpractice is one of the most harmful things you can encounter.
-It doesn’t just cause you physical, mental, and finical harm it also shakes your trust in an entire industry.
-Being able to trust medical professionals to do their jobs safely is a key part of healthcare and losing this trust can make even routine checkups into stressful events.
-If you’ve been harmed by medical malpractice you deserve to have your day in court and receive compensation for all of your losses both economic and non-economic.
-When you’ve been injured having proper legal representation is a key step.
+It doesn’t just cause you physical, mental, and finical harm.
+It also shakes your trust in an entire industry.
+Being able to trust medical professionals to do their jobs safely is a key part of healthcare, and losing this trust can make even routine checkups into stressful events.
+If you’ve been harmed by medical malpractice, you deserve to have your day in court and receive compensation for all of your losses, both economic and non-economic.
+When you’ve been injured, having proper legal representation is a key step.
 Hiring a lawyer as soon as possible ensures you meet all the timing needs for proper paperwork, have expert witnesses to verify your ailments, and have your case properly represented before the court.